 Your septic system is a well-designed system that ensures wastewater from your home is disposed of safely and efficiently.
 However, like any aspect of your home’s function, there is potential for components to become damaged and malfunction.

 How will you know if you have a septic system problem?
 Here are some signs that there is an issue with your septic system, as well as some basic preventative measures.

 1. Sewage Backup

-There are a couple of reasons why you may notice water or an odorous black liquid, coming up from your household drains: Your tank or drain field are too full or there is a blockage.
+There are a few different reasons why you may notice water or an odorous black liquid coming up from your household drains.
+Your septic tank or drain field are too full or there is a blockage.

 Your septic tank works by allowing waste from your home to separate into three substances: sludge (heavier materials that sink to the bottom), scum (lighter materials that float to the top), and wastewater (which is released into the drainfield).

 Over time, naturally-occurring bacteria will cause the sludge and the scum to break down into wastewater to be released.
 However, if your tank receives a large amount of water very fast, the tank may become overloaded and create a backup in your home.
 Alternatively, if those materials are not properly broken down and clog the drain pipes, it will also cause a backup.

 You can prevent these issues by reducing your water usage.
 Take shorter showers, wash laundry in smaller loads throughout the week and install low-flow toilets.